Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/git-basics-your-first-pull-request.md

 git push origin feature_node
 ```

-If we now head over to GitHub, we can see the branch there, and GitHub is already asking us if we want to create a new PR with this branch.
+If we head over to GitHub, we can see the branch there, and GitHub is already asking us if we want to create a new PR with this branch.

 ![GitHub PR button](https://cdn.hashnode.com/res/hashnode/image/upload/v1635399359193/VDWrz1bEt.png)